-The ratio of cereal to marshmallow makes or breaks a rice krispie treat– literally!
+The ratio of cereal to marshmallow makes or breaks a rice krispie treat… literally!
 For extra gooey and buttery rice krispie treats, use this recipe.
-Adding a little extra butter and marshmallow, plus a splash of vanilla extract and a pinch of salt makes all the difference.
+The addition of a little extra butter and marshmallow, plus a splash of vanilla extract and a pinch of salt, makes all the difference.

-I wasn’t going to publish this recipe because– really– how many ways can one make a rice krispie treat?
-(Hello cake batter rice krispie treats and s’mores rice krispie treats from forever ago!)
-The internet is flooded with these classic marshmallow squares, but I figured you might like to know how I’ve been making them over the years…?
+I wasn’t going to publish this recipe because, really, how many ways can one make a rice krispie treat?
+(Hello, cake batter rice krispie treats and s’mores rice krispie treats from forever ago!)
+The internet is flooded with these classic marshmallow-cereal squares, but I figured you might like to know how I’ve been making them over the years…?
 Maybe?
 Hopefully?

 This is, without question, the best way to make rice krispie treats and I have a few tricks up my sleeve to guarantee that the treats are extra marshmallow-y, extra gooey, extra buttery, extra flavorful, and extra AWESOME.
-I make these whenever I need something quick and guaranteed crowd-friendly.
+I make these whenever I need a quick and guaranteed crowd-friendly dessert.
 In fact, I just served a double batch at a big cookout over the weekend.
 Not a single square left.
+They are also the perfect treat to include in our list of back to school recipes.

-Crispy rice treats are a totally retro dessert and once you take that first bite, you’re instantly reminded why they’re a staple.
+Crispy rice treats are a totally retro dessert (just like a nostalgic chocolate cake roll!) and once you take that first bite, you’re instantly reminded why they’re a staple.
 So good!!

 You only need 5 simple ingredients for these no-bake squares.

 - Butter: Like all good desserts, the base of great rice krispie treats is butter!
-You need 3/4 cup, which is 12 Tablespoons or 1.5 sticks.
+You need 3/4 cup, which is 170g, or 12 Tablespoons.

 - Marshmallows: These krispie treats are extra marshmallow-y without falling apart.
-You need 2 10-ounce bags (about 11 heaping cups) of mini marshmallows.
+You need two 10-ounce bags (about 11 heaping cups) of mini marshmallows.
+Or you can use homemade marshmallows!

 - Vanilla Extract: This is an easy addition that turns a good rice krispie treat into a great rice krispie treat.
 You only need 1/2 teaspoon, but what a difference it makes!
 Homemade vanilla extract is excellent here.

-- Salt: Salt is another little addition I add to my rice krispie treats.
-Like vanilla extract, salt is a super convenient ingredient and you don’t need much of it.
+- Salt: Salt is another little flavor enhancer I add to my rice krispie treats.
+Like vanilla extract, salt is a super convenient ingredient you already have in your kitchen, and you don’t need much of it.
 Just a pinch adds a depth of flavor otherwise absent from crispy rice treats.

 - Rice Krispies Cereal: What’s a crispy treat without rice krispies cereal?
 The best!

 Melt the butter and marshmallows in a big pot on the stove, then remove from heat and gently stir in the remaining ingredients.
-I just use my handy 5.5 quart dutch oven.
-It’s the perfect size!
+I just use my handy 5.5-quart Dutch oven.
+Any similar size works great!

 Best Ratio of Marshmallow to Cereal

 An important factor in a rice krispie treat recipe is the ratio of marshmallow to cereal.
 Too much cereal and the squares will taste dry, crunchy, and bland.
 Too much marshmallow and the squares will be too sticky and fall apart.
-The best ratio for a 9×13 inch baking pan is 2 10-ounce bags of mini marshmallows (11 heaping cups) and 9 cups of cereal.
+The best ratio for a 9×13-inch baking pan is two 10-ounce bags of mini marshmallows (566g, or about 11 heaping cups) and 9 cups of cereal (270g).

 To prevent any kind of sticking, line your baking pan with greased parchment paper.
 I just lightly spray the parchment paper with a little nonstick spray.